 For most people with an existing setup, a functional trainer strikes the best versatility-price balance.

-Among them, REP FT-5000 is the top overall pick, with Bells of Steel FT as the budget runner-up.
+Among them, the REP Ares Builder is the top overall pick, with Bells of Steel FT as the budget runner-up.

 Among the single-stack towers, the compact Prodigy HLP takes the cake with a few thought-out tweaks that add a ton of value.

-If you’re still unsure, click here to skip back to the Top 11 table.
+If you’re still unsure, click here to skip back to the top picks table.

 Photo of author